 Therefore, wine law has similarities, but also national differences within the EU.

 The division of the EU vineyard area into wine-growing zones takes account of the different climatic conditions for production and thus ensures a certain level of equal opportunity.
 The classification into quality categories creates the legal equivalence of corresponding designations of quality.
 The main differences lie in the determination and definition of quality.

 New German Wine Law

-The German quality wine system is to be further developed into one that is based on the geographical origin of a wine.
-It follows the principle "the smaller the origin, the higher the quality", with "German wine" on the base, then narrowing up to single vineyard wine at the top. read more
+On January 27, 2021, the tenth act to amend the wine law came into force.
+It forms the framework for a stronger profile of the origin of German wines.
+It follows the principle "the smaller the designated origin, the higher the promise of quality", with "German wine" on the base, then narrowing up to single vineyard wines at the peak. read more